ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftBasicFixedWingProp.rst

 IAircraftBasicFixedWingProp
 ===========================

-.. py:class:: IAircraftBasicFixedWingProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftBasicFixedWingProp

    object

    Interface used to access the Basic Fixed Wing Propulsion options for the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftBasicFixedWingProp

 Overview
 --------